artsandmetaphysics/goodlifeodyssey/documents/the-iliad.md

 > they fled themselves before the Argive charge.
 (11.113--22)
 > =

+> Thick-and-fast as the snows that fall on a winter dawn
+> when Zeus who rules the world brings on a blizzard,
+> displaying to all mankind his weaponry of war...
+> and he puts the winds to sleep, drifting on and on
+> until he has shrouded over the mountains' looming peaks
+> and the headlands jutting sharp, the lowlands deep in grass
+> and the rich plowed work of farming men, and the drifts fall
+> on the gray salt surf and the harbors and down along the beaches
+> and only breakers beating against the drifts can hold them off
+> but all else on the earth they cover over, snows from the sky
+> when Zeus comes storming down---now so thick-and-fast
+> they volleyed rocks from both sides, some at the Trojans,
+> some from Trojans against the Argives, salvos landing,
+> the whole long rampart thundering under blows.
+(12.278--89)
+> =

 > Quick as a thought goes flashing through a man
 > who's traveled the world---"Ah to be there, or there!"---
 > as his mind swarms with journeys, fresh desires---